-Our end of year assessments in June 2022 showed that our interventions were having impact.
-For this reason, we are continuing with some of the strategies and interventions.
-Some additional interventions have been added this academic year to help to further develop engagement and early communication and literacy skills as we feel the impact on these areas for children following the pandemic are still evident.
+Our mid year review of our strategy and end of year assessments in June 2023 showed that our interventions were having a significant impact on outcomes for pupils.
+For this reason, we are continuing with some of the strategies and interventions and building on these to further improve outcomes.
+Some additional interventions have been added this academic year to help to further develop staff CPL to further enhance the academic provision provided for all pupils.